Ervie/jikan.net/README.md

 # jikan.net

 Jikan.net is a .NET wrapper for [Jikan](https://jikan.moe) RESTful API for parsing data from [MyAnimeList](https://myanimelist.com).
-Main objective of the wrapper is to simplify utilization of Jikan API, as statically typed languages are not-so-easy to easy to use with elastic json (sure we can go use dynamics in .NET, but let's think about performance).
+Main objective of the wrapper is to simplify utilization of Jikan API, as statically typed languages are not-so-easy to use with elastic json (sure we can go use dynamics in .NET, but let's think about performance).

 ### Main attributes

 * Written in .Net Standard, compatible with .Net Framework and .Net Core.
 * Fully asynchromous request fetching (can be forced to synchromous if needed).
-* Can handle both SSL encrypted and non-SLL encrypted requests.
+* Can handle both SSL encrypted and non-SSL encrypted requests.
 * Light on dependencies (require only Newtonsoft.Json for parsing).
 * Usable with Dependency Injection.